Jamesw2013/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+RDBMS is the relational database management software system itself (manages storage, querying, updating etc).
+SQL is the language used to interact with the system.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+PK is a relational db table column designated to uniquely id all table records.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+Foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+Foreign key columns in a junction table, referencing the the id from each of the two seperate tables, then joining the tables using the foreign keys.

 ## Minimum Viable Product